Tumbleweed-64/simple_encryption/README.md

 - Morse encoder
 - Caesar Shift
-- Substitution cipher maker!
+- Substitution cipher maker

 More coming soon.
 I think the caesar shift decryption method will be pretty easy, as you essentially just brute-force it.
 Pull request for different ciphers.
-I couldn't think of any more than these, but Atbash is coming next.
+The Atbash and Keyword ciphers are coming next.

-# KNOWN BUGS
+# 2024 UPDATE

-It's a pretty simple console application, but I could have done better.
-Actually, most the bugs in here are due to bad user input.
-When you use this, know that you can't input numbers or punctuation because that would cause some translation trouble (they aren't in my letter array) 2024 update: i've decided to come back to this.
-It's pretty bad but I'll fix it.

-But yeah.

-Also, I need to change the string to a <code>StringBuilder</code> because with usual strings, it's hilariously inefficient.
+I've decided to come back to this.
+I will be rewriting all the programs in C++, and I will add Linux executable versions.
+The main reason I'm getting rid of the C# versions is that it's really annoying to install the dotnet suite on Ubuntu.
+Anyway, enjoy the ones that are here for now, I'm working on some new ones.

 Anyway, check this out, and as I said, pull request if you want different ciphers.